On Christmas Day 2011,

 Fire Prevention Week, Oct.
 4-10, 2015.
 The NFPA wants to get a message to homeowners: Make sure smoke alarms are in every bedroom, outside every sleeping area and on every level of your home, including the basement.
 NFPA research tells us roughly half of home fire deaths result from fires reported between 11 p.m. and 7 a.m., when most people are asleep.

 NSC provides the following tips to keep your home safe from fire:

-- Install smoke alarms and carbon monoxide alarms; change the batteries at least once a year in these devices
+both types of smoke alarms (ionization and photoelectric) and carbon monoxide alarms; change the batteries at least once a year in these devices

 - Plan – and practice – an escape route and agree on a meeting place outside of your home; be prepared to assist young children, family members with special needs and pets